 The rock at Capitol Reef is comprised predominately of sandstone.
 It varies in hardness from the soft crumbly Entrada to the relatively hard Wingate.
 The Wingate cliff walls are the most popular for climbing, as natural fracturing has created many climbable crack systems.
 In addition, the hardness of the Wingate lends itself more readily to the successful use of chocks, nuts, and camming devices; however it can flake off easily and be very unpredictable.
 Climbing in canyon country is not something to be taken lightly.

 There are two published guides covering rock climbing at Capitol Reef: Desert Rock by Eric Bjornstad and Rock Climbing Utah by Stewart M. Green.
-More information is available at the visitor center.
-If you climb a new route and wish to leave a route description contact a ranger at the visitor center.
+Additional resources can be found online.

 Permits are not required for climbing.
 However, if you plan to camp overnight on a climb, you are required to obtain a free backcountry use permit, available at the visitor center.